Jessica Becker, Brandel France de Bravo, MPH, Sasha Milbeck, and Diana Zuckerman, PhD, National Center for Health Research

 - The improvements in quality of life, such as fewer symptoms of depression, may have helped patients live longer;

 - By pursuing less aggressive treatment, the patients enrolled in palliative care may have benefited from fewer toxic side effects which may have increased their will to live;

-While this specific study only focused on the use of palliative care in conjunction with standard cancer treatment for patients with metastatic non-small-cell lung cancer, the two other studies described in this article show that patients with other kinds of metastatic cancer or other terminal diseases might also benefit from palliative care plus standard treatment.
+While this one study only focused on the use of palliative care in addition to standard cancer treatment for patients with metastatic non-small-cell lung cancer, the study has promising implications for patients with other terminal diseases as well.
 This deserves further study.